zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - SDSF

-  To install Zowe, there are a few commands which are issued to SDSF to know the status of the job submitted.
+  During the installation of Zowe, there are a few operator commands issued to SDSF to know the status of the job submitted to ZOS.
+Hence it is expected to have SDSF installed on ZOS, otheriwse user can expect a below error message.
+  IRX0043I Error running /Zowe/bin/utils/opercmd.rex, line 130: Routine not found

+  There is a workaround to do the installation without SDSF.
+It is possible by runnings the zwe init commands separately in the sequence given below and completing the failed steps manually.

+  zwe init mvs
+  zwe init vsam
+  zwe init apfauth
+  zwe init security
+  zwe init certificate
+  zwe init stc

 - (Optional, recommended) z/OS OpenSSH